sispk6/MemDidCode/Docs/readme.md

 # Did-I - Personal Memory Assistant

-Your personal AI-powered memory that remembers everything across Gmail (and soon Slack, Calendar, etc.)
+Your personal AI-powered memory that remembers everything across Gmail messages and attachments (pdf/docs initially), (and soon Slack, Calendar, etc.)
+   - local data storage
+   - searches mails and attachments semantically
+   -

 ## 🎯 What It Does